 Sweet Thoughts As Summer Wanes

-At this time of year cyber kitchen is geared on melon and blueberry overdrive.
-Pints and quarts of vaccinium (blueberries) spill over onto real and virtual kitchen counters.
-Shades of green, orange, yellow and tan cucurbitaceae (melons) line up like ersatz bowling balls along the kitchen alley.
-All available baking trays have morphed into sheeke soldiers, for a quick trip to the freezer and hibernation into ziploc bags, until that day in midwinter when they are called upon to be part of a gorgeous batch of muffins, or, perhaps a luscious pie.
+At this time of year, cyber kitchen is geared on melon and blueberry overdrive.
+Pints and quarts of Vaccinium (blueberries) spill over onto real and virtual kitchen counters.
+Shades of green, orange, yellow and tan Cucurbitaceae (melons) line up like ersatz bowling balls along the kitchen alley.
+All available baking trays have morphed into sleek soldiers, for a quick trip to the freezer and hibernation into Ziploc bags, until that day in midwinter when they are called upon to be part of a gorgeous batch of muffins, or, perhaps a luscious pie.

 It is said the best blueberries come to the market first by way of North Carolina, followed by New Jersey, then the Michigan bumper crop and at this time of late summer, the wild Maine blues billow and tumble south and west.
-I love them all and spend a good deal of time making cobblers, crisps, scones, cakes, sauces, chutneys, quick breads and vinegars.
-Next Spring I might plant a couple blueberry bushes in my garden.
+I love them all and spend a good deal of time making cobblers, crisps, scones, cakes, sauces, chutneys, quick bread, and vinegar.
+Next Spring I might plant a couple of blueberry bushes in my garden.

 When buying blueberries, avoid overripe berries, which are easy to discover by their mushiness or shriveled appearance.
 Look for firm plump berries.
 Size doesn’t matter.
 The best berries are those that taste best.
 If possible, sample a few before purchasing.
 Once you get them home, pick through and remove leaves and stems.
 The nutritional reward form 1 cup of blueberries is 81 calories, 20 carb grams, 2 grams fiber, 1 gram protein, and vitamin C.

 How do these late summer fruits fare with diabetes?
-Very nicely indeed, I am happy to report to all you Type 1 and Type 2 blueberry and melon affecionados out there, hovering around the cyber kitchen counter.
-Understanding that a well balanced diet of fresh vital foods is key to controlling diabetes, these fruits can strategically compliment everyday good eating.
+Very nice indeed, I am happy to report to all you Type 1 and Type 2 blueberry and melon aficionados out there, hovering around the cyber kitchen counter.
+Understanding that a well-balanced diet of fresh vital foods is key to controlling diabetes, these fruits can strategically complement everyday good eating.

-All varieties of melon benefit with a splash of fresh lemon or lime juice and sprinkle of salt, and blueberries are heavenly when simply eaten out of hand with a scattering of fresh mint leaves.
-Of course you can find melons and berries year round, traveling from South and Central America, and Pacific Rim countries, but now is the time to seize the season with the freshest possible local fruits, as summer wanes.
+All varieties of melon benefit with a splash of fresh lemon or lime juice and a sprinkle of salt and blueberries are heavenly when simply eaten out of hand with a scattering of fresh mint leaves.
+Of course, you can find melons and berries year-round, traveling from South and Central America, and Pacific Rim countries, but now is the time to seize the season with the freshest possible local fruits, as summer wanes.